Harishma-M/Solar-shield-for-E-vehicles/README.md

 # Solar-shield-for-E-vehicles
-An IoT-based smart solar protection system for electric vehicles that automatically detects sunlight, deploys a retractable solar shield, monitors battery status, and improves vehicle efficiency by reducing cabin temperature.
+Solar Shield for E-Vehicles is an intelligent solution designed to protect parked electric vehicles from excessive heat.
+The system uses sensors and a microcontroller to detect sunlight intensity and automatically deploy a retractable solar shield.
+It helps reduce cabin temperature, improves passenger comfort, and minimizes energy consumption required for air conditioning.
+The project combines IoT, embedded systems, automation, and sustainable energy concepts to enhance EV efficiency.

 # Welcome to [Harishma's](https://github.com/Harishma-M/) profile! <a href="https://github.com/Harishma-M/"> <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"></a>